Thursday, November 21, 2024

 FAQs

-What is the significance of using a Palappam Chatti or Appam Chatti in preparing Kerala Appam?
+What is the significance of using a Palappam Chatti or Appam Chatti in preparing Kerala Appam Recipe?

 Can I make Kerala Appam without yeast?
 What are the alternative methods for fermentation?